Enable Location

 Barnum's American Museum, Entertainment museum at Broadway and Ann Street, Manhattan, US

 Barnum's American Museum was a five-story building at the corner of Broadway and Ann Street in Manhattan that displayed taxidermy animals, wax figures, and live creatures.
-The building contained several exhibition halls, a basement aquarium, and a lecture hall where theatrical performances also took place.
+The structure contained multiple exhibition halls, a basement aquarium, and a lecture hall where theatrical performances also took place.

-The museum stood on what is now part of the Financial District and can only be explored through historical records and a few surviving photographs today.
-A virtual reconstruction allows visitors to browse the exhibits online.
+The museum once stood where part of the Financial District now sits and can only be explored through historical records and surviving photographs today.
+A virtual reconstruction allows visitors to view the exhibits online from anywhere.

-During the fire, some monkeys and snakes managed to escape through the windows and flee into the streets of Lower Manhattan.
-Many onlookers initially mistook the burning wax figures for real people and tried to rescue them from the flames.
+During the fire, some monkeys and snakes escaped through the windows and fled into the streets of Lower Manhattan.
+Many onlookers initially mistook the burning wax figures for living people and attempted to rescue them from the flames.

 Vanished architectural structures of the world